arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Simple Storage Service (S3).md

 - Select a subset of data from S3 using SQL queries (server-side filtering)
 - Less network cost
 - Less CPU cost on the client-side

+## Data Transfer Costs
+- Uploads to S3 are free
+- Downloads from S3 are paid
+- Using S3 Transfer Acceleration, you pay only for transfers that are accelerated

 ## S3 Notification Events
 - Optional